rillki/cvector/README.md

 # CVector
-A simple to use Vector library for C programming language.
+A simple to use generic Vector library for C programming language.